Evaluations

 Python Library Usage [optional]

 It's possible to create evals in code as well.
-Just be aware eval methods are called EvalConfigs in our library.
+Just be aware judges are called EvalConfigs in our library.

 Create your Eval Datasets